 Run endpoint health checks

-Magic Transit uses endpoint health checks to determine the overall health of your inter-network connections.
-Probes originate from Cloudflare infrastructure, outside customer network namespaces, and target IP addresses deep within your network, beyond the tunnel-terminating border router.
-These “long distance” probes are purely diagnostic.
+Magic WAN uses endpoint health checks to determine the overall health of your inter-network connections.
+Probes originate from Cloudflare infrastructure (outside customer network namespaces) and target IP addresses deep within your network.
+This process occurs beyond the tunnel-terminating border router, and these “long distance” probes are purely diagnostic.

 When choosing which endpoint IP addresses to monitor with health checks, use these guidelines: